-A wealth of ancient and historic treasures awaits you in an enchanting land of sun-drenched vineyards and sparkling clear seas.
+A wealth of ancient and historic treasures awaits you in an enchanting land of sun-drenched vineyards, sparkling clear seas, vibrant cities, sleepy villages and unrivalled cuisine.
 A succession of civilisations has left a dazzling, cosmopolitan heritage with some of the finest art and architecture in the entire Mediterranean.

 Dates & Prices:

-Reserve your place early for a best price guarantee.
-Single supplement £240.
+Reserve your place early for the lowest prices.

-- All breakfasts and 7 evening meals (4 nights free to enjoy local restaurants).
+- All breakfasts and seven evening meals (4 nights free to enjoy local restaurants).

 - Accompanied by a specialist tour director supported by local Sicilian guides.

 - Flexible flight arrangements and airport transfers (see ‘Flights’ tab above).

 This tour simply requires a reasonable level of mobility and independence.
 There is plenty of walking and standing, sometimes on uneven ground, but there are no very long walks and the pace is always gentle with frequent stops.
 Feel free to ask for more details.

 Flights are added on a personal basis rather than included in the tour price.
 This gives you complete freedom to choose your preferred departure airport, flight times, length of stay, airline etc. We will be pleased to quote and book flights for you, and any extended stays, or you can book your own if you prefer.
 Flights booked with us are fully ATOL protected and can be available from as little as £100 return.

 Reservations & Enquiries: To reserve your place or enquire further simply fill in the booking form on this page, or call us on (UK) 0121 444 1854.
 There is no commitment and no payment at this stage; reservations are purely provisional until we have confirmed availability and proceeded with booking and payment.